Privacy and Security Policy

 - Apps representing financial institutions must have adequate user security in place.
 Banking apps must be submitted by or on behalf of the financial institution represented by the app.

-- Apps cannot mis-use customer personally identifiable information or sensitive personal information.
+- Apps cannot mis-use customer personally identifiable information or sensitive personal information, such as by transferring users’ personal data to third-party ad networks or other third-party service providers without those users’ consent.

 - Apps that include or describe malicious tracking or stalking, or that secretly collect data or device usage information, such as surveillance or spyware apps, are prohibited.
 Apps with tracking and reporting features that are clearly marketed and exclusively designed for family monitoring or enterprise management are permitted, as long as they do not mislead users about such functionality, show users a persistent notification about such functionality and a unique icon that clearly identifies the app, and they do not provide the ability to activate or access functionality that violate these policies, such as linking to a non-compliant APK outside Appstore.